Jungleland (film): Plot

-Sky pleads with Stanley and Lion not to take her to Reno, saying Yates will kill her but Stanley retorts by saying that Pepper will kill all of them if they don't.
+Sky pleads with Stanley and Lion not to take her to Reno, but Stanley retorts by saying that Pepper will kill them if they don't.
 The trio take the SUV to a local garage, but they do not have enough money to pay for the repairs.
-While searching through Sky's wallet, Stanley finds out her real name is Mary McGinty and her family lives in Gary, Indiana.
-They take a taxi to meet her family to ask for money, posing as churchgoers to the strictly religious household.
-After insulting and demeaning Sky for the "sinful" path she's taken, her mother forces them all to leave.
-They squat in an abandoned school for the night, where Sky and Lion further bond, and Lion reveals the brothers' dream to open a dry cleaners.
-Sky questions the brothers' relationship, observing that Stanley treats Lion like a servant, not a brother, routinely putting him in harm's way, which Lion objects to.
+While searching through Sky's wallet, Stanley finds out her real name is Mary McGinty and that her estranged, strictly religious family lives in Gary, Indiana.
+The trio take a taxi to meet them while posing as churchgoers in an effort to get more money from them.
+After insulting and demeaning her daughter for the "sinful" path she's taken, Sky's mother, Pam, angrily forces them to leave.

+The trio squat in an abandoned school for the night, where Sky and Lion further bond, and Lion reveals the brothers' dream to open a dry cleaners.
+Sky questions his relationship with Stanley, observing that he treats Lion like a servant, not a brother, routinely putting him in harm's way, which Lion objects to.
 In the morning, the pair make their way back to the garage and make a deal with the mechanics to let them have the car if Lion beats two of them simultaneously in a street fight.
 A reluctant Lion agrees and handily beats the two.
 The trio drive across the country, stopping off to get lunch at a restaurant where Lion accuses Stanley of using him for his own benefit.
-Stanley is furious and reminds Lion of all the sacrifices that he has made in order to help Lion, but he retorts by revealing his arthritis and difficulty moving his hands and remembering events due to all the fighting he has done.
+A furious Stanley reminds Lion of all the sacrifices that he has made in order to help his brother, but he retorts by revealing his arthritis and difficulty moving his hands along with remembering events due to all the fighting he has done.
 Their outburst gets them kicked out of the restaurant when Ash begins to bark incessantly and Stanley gets punched by an irate customer and having the SUV towed.